RichardHuang24/MSc-Thesis/README.md

 - **Cluster Performance**: Some clusters specialize in high convergent scores, others in divergent creativity, demonstrating controllable trade-offs.
 - **Heatmaps & Examples**: Component-level analysis shows which roles, creativity cues, and formats yield the most effective creative problem-solving.

----

-## Citation

-If you use this code or framework, please cite:

-"Illuminating Prompt Space for Discovering Creativity in LLMs with MAP-Elites"
-MSc Thesis, 2025.